jessicarush/react-notes/create_react_app.md

 Note that using `npx create-react-app myapp`, will always use the latest version of create-react-app.
 Once run, you can see the version number by looking at the `"react-scripts": "^5.0.0",` line.
 You can verify the version number by going to the [CHANGELOG](https://github.com/facebook/create-react-app/blob/main/CHANGELOG.md) in the create-react-app github repo.

-You can also male sure you've got teh latest be running:
+You can also make sure you've got the latest by running:

 ```
 npm install react-scripts@latest